-List contents of variables

-Use the Echo command to output literal text or the contents of PCLI variables.
+List contents of Use the Echo command to output literal text or the contents of PCLI variables. variables

-- 0 Successful command completion

-- -2 PCLI command not found

-- -3 A non-PCLI related error or a command-specific error

-- -6 An invalid argument was specified

-- -7 An argument for a flag that is not needed

-- -8 A missing argument for a flag

-- -9 Wrong type was specified for an option's argument
+- -2 PCLI command not found - -3 A non-PCLI related error or a command-specific error - -6 An invalid argument was specified - -7 An argument for a flag that is not needed - -8 A missing argument for a flag - -9 Wrong type was specified for an option's argument

 - -10 The specified file name cannot be read

 - -11 A required argument is missing

 - -12 A security exception occurred

 - -13 An unknown problem

-See "Appendix B: Exit Codes" on page 187 for more-detailed definitions of the exit codes.
+See "Appendix B: Exit Codes" on page 183 for more-detailed definitions of the exit codes.